Sigrid Kaag: 2017–2024: Minister and D66 party leader

+Kaag held several key senior leadership positions in successive Dutch governments, including as First Deputy Prime Minister, Minister of Finance, Minister for Foreign Trade and Development Cooperation and Minister of Foreign Affairs.

+As Minister for Foreign Trade and Development Cooperation and Minister of Foreign Affairs, Kaag led international trade, investment, and diplomatic engagement across Europe, the Middle East, Africa, Asia, and the US.
+She worked with governments, investors, and global businesses on trade frameworks, market access, sustainable development, and infrastructure financing.

+Later, as First Deputy Prime Minister and Minister of Finance, Kaag was responsible for a national budget exceeding €300 billion and the governance of more than 40 state-participated enterprises, including strategic assets across banking, aviation, rail, transport and infrastructure.
+She represented the Netherlands at the International Monetary Fund, the World Bank, and other international financial institutions, contributing to sovereign financial oversight, debt relief, macroeconomic stabilisation, capital allocation, and international policy.

 Minister for Foreign Trade and Development Cooperation

-Following the 2017 Dutch government formation, Kaag was asked for a ministerial post by D66 leader Alexander Pechtold.
-She was installed as Minister for Foreign Trade and Development Cooperation on 26 October 2017.
-After the resignation of Foreign Minister Halbe Zijlstra on 13 February 2018, she was appointed ad interim to succeed him while conserving her other cabinet position.
-Kaag was consequently the first female Minister of Foreign Affairs of the Netherlands.
+Following the 2017 Dutch government formation, Kaag was appointed as Minister for Foreign Trade and Development Cooperation on 26 October 2017.
+She became the first female Minister of Foreign Affairs of the Netherlands after Halbe Zijlstra's resignation on 13 February 2018, while conserving her other cabinet position.
 She was replaced by Stef Blok as foreign minister on 7 March 2018.

 From 2018 to 2022, Kaag served on the joint World Bank–WHO Global Preparedness Monitoring Board (GPMB), co-chaired by Elhadj As Sy and Gro Harlem Brundtland.
 In 2019, she joined the World Economic Forum High-Level Group on Humanitarian Investing, co-chaired by Børge Brende, Kristalina Georgieva and Peter Maurer.